skiadas/DataWranglingCourse/notes/mongodb_aggregation.md

 These first three are the most powerful tools.
 But there are some more:

+- `$addFields` can be used similar to `project`, but with the goal of simply adding new fields to the document.
 - `$limit` set a limit on the number of returned documents.
 - `$skip` skips through a number of documents.
 - `$sample` randomly selects some number of results.